ArchipelagoMW/Archipelago/worlds/sly1/docs/setup_en.md

 - A legally obtained NTSC ISO of Sly Cooper and the Thievius Raccoonus
 - [v1.6.0 of PCSX2](https://pcsx2.net/downloads)
     - Select show previous versions and choose v1.6.0
+- The Sly 1 AP client (Find the latest [here](https://github.com/hoppel16/ArchipelagoBranchSly1/releases))
+    - You may need to also install .NET 8.0
 - The built-in Archipelago client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases).

 ## Configuring your YAML file